 Let's Get Prepared for Possible Severe Weather

-In Joplin, MO, we have had an active spring weather wise but fortunately we have not encountered much in the way of severe weather here in the four states.
-But as we all know we are no where near being out of the woods for possible sever storms.
+In Joplin, MO, we have had an active spring weather wise but fortunately, we have not encountered much in the way of severe weather here in the four states.
+But as we all know we are no where near being out of the woods for possible severe storms.
 We try to help our neighbors be as prepared as possible for any disaster.
-Here is our annual spring sever weather reminders.
+Here are our annual spring severe weather reminders.

 Be vigilant and aware.